-During the year ended June 30, 2022, LLU recognized \$(2.6) million, representing its share of the change in the net assets of the Foundation and an interest in the net assets of the Foundation of \$35.3 million on the combined statement of financial position at June 30, 2022, of which \$20.5 million is considered to be an asset with donor restrictions.
-During the year ended June 30, 2022, the foundation distributed \$1.7 million to a select group of students for their tuition in the Loma Linda University School of Medicine.
-This distribution was shown as a component of net assets released from restrictions on the combined statements of activities, as the restrictions on these assets have been released.
+During the year ended June 30, 2023, LLU recognized \$1.4 million, representing its share of the change in the net assets of the Foundation and an interest in the net assets of the Foundation of \$36.7 million on the combined statement of financial position at June 30, 2023, of which \$21.9 million is considered to be an asset with donor restrictions.
+During the year ended June 30, 2023, the Foundation distributed \$1.0 million to a select group of students for their tuition in the Loma Linda University School of Medicine.